OsvaldAleks/visualization-of-factors-of-educational-success/README.md

 #### Goal of the project
 **Question:** Does sleep have a positive or negative correlation with academic success?
 Which factor is more significant?

-**Answer:** According to [aquired dataset](https://www.kaggle.com/datasets/lainguyn123/student-performance-factors), there is no clear connection between the amount of sleep and academic performance.
+**Answer:** According to [acquired dataset](https://www.kaggle.com/datasets/lainguyn123/student-performance-factors), there is no clear connection between the amount of sleep and academic performance.
 Parental education and access to resources are more significant factors.